 There are 22,500 Blue Badges issued to residents of Buckinghamshire.
 Applications may be subject to an independent mobility assessment carried out by our HCPC registered physiotherapist.
 Blue Badges are generally issued for a three year period, and applications can be made on our website:

-- Report issues to Bucks Transport Department – potholes, rights of way etc.
+- Report issues to Bucks Transport Department – potholes and other highways problems

 - Roadworks in Buckinghamshire

 - Buckinghamshire CC Winter Preparedness advice and tips